-2. Research Critiques - 35% of final mark
+II.
+Research Critiques - 35% of final mark

 Three separate research critiques will be completed for each case study in the course.
-The first critique is worth 5%, the second 20% and the third 20%.
+The first critique is worth 3%, the second 15% and the third 17%.

 The first critique will be done as a small and large group activity in class.
 The second critique will be written and completed in formal paper format.
-The third critique will take the form of a formal group presentation.
+The third critique is an individual in-class written critique.